-- the terrace and former apothecary buildings are of high significance and are to be retained i. with only minor changes, the rear courtyard area is capable of some change, particularly to facilitate access through the area - The later fitout that has been added to the buildings is not significant and can be removed ii. or altered, the former apothecary building is capable of adaptation for other uses that may include use as an entry or foyer from the courtyard area to the former Bon Marche
+- i. the terrace and former apothecary buildings are of high significance and are to be retained with only minor changes, the rear courtyard area is capable of some change, particularly to facilitate access through the area - ii.
+The later fitout that has been added to the buildings is not significant and can be removed or altered, the former apothecary building is capable of adaptation for other uses that may include use as an entry or foyer from the courtyard area to the former Bon Marche Building.

-Building.
-The extensive internal changes to the former Bon Marche Building now confuse the building and do not contribute to an understanding of its significance
+The extensive internal changes to the former Bon Marche Building now confuse the building and do not contribute to an understanding of its significance.;

-- the external form of the former Bon Marche Building in relation to the Broadway/Harris iii.
-Street corner is of high significance (even though altered) for its contribution to the streetscape and should be retained, as far as possible recovered and the corner form of the building enhanced - iv. the street frontage of Bon Marche Building should be re-activated - the corner of Harris Street and Broadway has potential to create a new access point to the v. university campus that could have significant other benefits to the area and could connect to the rear of the terraces that would activate that area - vi. the interior of the former Bon Marche building has effectively no heritage significance and is capable of modification, the interior of the former Bon Marche building is capable of reworking to achieve a fitout and form that is more commensurate with the heritage values of the building and its former high level of public access - vii. new built form, in relation to the heritage buildings, should be set back from Broadway sufficiently to ensure that the heritage forms remain scaled to the Broadway setting - viii. the significant aspects of the site are capable of being incorporated into significant new development in Harris Street that will enhance the campus and recover heritage values for the heritage items.
+- iii. the external form of the former Bon Marche Building in relation to the Broadway/Harris Street corner is of high significance (even though altered) for its contribution to the streetscape and should be retained, as far as possible recovered and the corner form of the building enhanced - iv. the street frontage of Bon Marche Building should be re-activated - v. the corner of Harris Street and Broadway has potential to create a new access point to the university campus that could have significant other benefits to the area and could connect to the rear of the terraces that would activate that area, this is consistent with the historical use of the ground floor (in particular) as being an open and light-filled space and can allow the reinstatement of early doorways and access points to the building - vi. the interior of the former Bon Marche Building, in particular the fitout and addition of stairs, lifts, floors, voids, etc. has limited heritage significance and is capable of modification, the interior of the former Bon Marche building is capable of reworking to achieve a fitout and form that is more commensurate with the heritage values of the building and its former high level of public access - vii. new built form, in relation to the heritage buildings, should be set back from Broadway sufficiently to ensure that the heritage forms remain scaled to the Broadway setting, the setback for new development above the height of Bon Marche Building is approximately the northern wall of the 1909 section of the building. - viii. significant aspects of the site are capable of being incorporated into significant new development in Harris Street that will enhance the campus and recover heritage values for the heritage items.

-Given the relatively high fabric constraints on the terrace buildings and the comparatively low fabric constraints of the interior of the former Bon Marche Building the planning proposal has adopted an approach of largely retaining the terrace buildings with their scale and more intimate small-scale uses and proposing change to the former Bon Marche building.
-This can provide for and facilitate a significant public area and access to the campus through the early section of the building and recover some of the spatial qualities of the buildings interior.
+Given the relatively high fabric constraints on the terrace buildings and the comparatively low fabric constraints of the interior of the former Bon Marche Building the planning proposal has adopted an approach of largely retaining the terrace buildings with their scale and more intimate small-scale uses and proposing change to the former Bon Marche Building.
+This can provide for and facilitate a significant public area and access to the campus through the early section of the building and recover some of the spatial qualities of the buildings' interior.